 9. Make It Yours

-Create a reading nook in a corner of the garden with a built in bench, chaise lounges, beanbags, or poufs and cushions.
+Create a reading nook in a corner of the garden with a built in bench, chaise lounges, beanbags, or poufs and cushions is one of the most overlooked outdoor room ideas.
 Rock it out with a pair of rocking chairs, or create a “treeless treehouse” that doesn’t have to be just for kids.

 10. Just Add Water